jhayao/ecoearn-web/iot/POINTS_CALCULATION.md

 ## Overview

-The EcoEarn system awards points to users based on the **material type** and **weight** of items recycled.
+The EcoEarn system awards points to users based on the **material type** and **quantity** of items recycled.
 Points are calculated server-side and credited to the user's account.

+Users earn:
+- **1 point for every X plastic bottles** recycled (X = admin-configurable, default 50)
+- **1 point for every Y tin/aluminum cans** recycled (Y = admin-configurable, default 10)

 ---